-The Company had a working capital1 deficit of \$50,768 as of December 31, 2017 (2016 - surplus of \$2,004,557).
-The decrease in cash and cash equivalents since the 2016 year-end, and the increase in payables reflects a decrease in liquidity.
-The company has raised capital subsequent to December 31, 2017 in order to add to its working capital.
+The Company had working capital2 of \$5,763,328 as of March 31, 2018 (Dec 31, 2017 - deficit of- \$50,768).
+The increase in cash and cash equivalents since the 2017 year-end, and the increase in payables reflects an increase in liquidity.
+However, the increase in working capital was moderated somewhat by an increase in accounts payable, as a result of the operational spending during the quarter.
 Being in the exploration stage, the Company does not have revenues from operations, and relies on equity funding and non-arm's length loans for its continuing financial liquidity.